 Concepts from Future Past: Oldsmobile Aerotech

-Say the name “Oldsmobile” and it doesn’t exactly conjure images of powerful sports cars.
-But back in 1987, the company stamped their name on this futuristic looking hypercar, dubbed the Aerotech.
-Built in several iterations between 1987 and 1992, the Aerotech wasn’t really a concept car, but was designed and built as an experimental test vehicle – with its sights set on breaking automotive speed records.
+Say the name “Oldsmobile,” and it doesn’t exactly conjure images of powerful sports cars.
+But back in 1987, the company stamped its name on this futuristic-looking hypercar, dubbed the Aerotech.
+Built in several iterations between 1987 and 1992, the Aerotech wasn’t a concept for a production vehicle but was designed and built as an experimental test vehicle – with its sights set on breaking automotive speed records.

 oldsmobile_aerotech_1